qHaipengXie/Spacetime-Noise-Inversion/TimeCorrelated_Simulation/Obserable_vs_L/Readme.md

-In the SNI simulation, the parameter LL needs to be manually adjusted to obtain different data points.
-With the current settings, the computation time for each data point ranges from 30 to 60 minutes, depending on the value of LL
+In the SNI simulation, the parameter L needs to be manually adjusted to obtain different data points.
+With the current settings, the computation time for each data point ranges from 30 to 60 minutes, depending on the value of L.